 IOUs, CCAs, ESPs, and most POUs are to enter an amount that equals 15 percent of line 7.
 Under D.04-101-050, IOUs, CCAs, and ESPs are required to meet a 15 percent month-ahead planning reserve margin.
-The year-ahead resource adequacy showing summer months (May through September) is due September 30 in the year before (or as specified by the CPUC).
-By extending this requirement to the entire forecast period, IOUs, CCAs, and ESPs are required to show how much capacity will be needed to reliably serve expected load obligations.
+The year-ahead resource adequacy showing summer months (May through September) is due September 30 in the year before (or as specified by the CPUC).8 By extending this requirement to the entire forecast period, IOUs, CCAs, and ESPs are required to show how much capacity will be needed to reliably serve expected load obligations.

 If a POU uses a planning reserve margin other than 15 percent for its resource planning, that value should be used to calculate line 8.
 For example, the Los Angeles Department of Water and Power (LADWP), Burbank, and Glendale plan and procure for a reserve margin based on single or multiple contingency criteria, and this contingency reserve (in MW) is higher than 15 percent of forecast peak load.
+Manually change the percentage inside the calculated cell to the planning reserve margin percentage that is applicable.
+Copy this cell with new reserve margin percentage for all cells in the forecast period.